 The networking group Lemur Linkup, I co-host has been running now for nearly 4 years, I’ve already developed strong personal and business bonds as have many other members.
 For 2018 I wanted to do something different to foster not only networking relationships but ease the boredom and loneliness that comes from working from home, which in turn can have a detrimental effect on your well-being.
 I have started monthly team building socials introducing activities that not only get individuals out of the house, in the fresh air and exercise but also craft based sessions too whereby they can relax and get lost in creativity.

+If you’re interested in the health industry why not take a look through these medical jobs from Athona.
 Slater Gordon Lawyers have produced this infographic encouraging us to talk more about our health with some top statistics.
 Next time you are at a networking event take a minute to ask someone how they actually are.